 The Evolution of Talent Acquisition Technology

 Human resources teams face an unprecedented volume of applicant data.
-According to SHRM, corporate jobs attract an average of 250 resumes per opening, yet only four to six candidates will get an interview.
+According to Glassdoor, corporate jobs attract an average of 250 resumes per opening, yet only four to six candidates will get an interview.
 This imbalance creates a bottleneck where qualified talent is often lost in the noise of unstructured data.
 Traditional keyword matching systems fail to capture the nuance of human experience, leading to high false-negative rates where suitable candidates are rejected simply because they did not use the exact terminology listed in the job description.

 Natural Language Processing (NLP) shifts the paradigm from simple string matching to semantic understanding.
 By analysing context, sentiment, and intent, NLP enables recruitment software to understand a candidate’s profile much like a human recruiter would, but at a scale impossible for manual review.
 For HR teams operating in 2026, adopting this technology is no longer optional; it is a competitive necessity to reduce time-to-hire and improve quality of hire.
 Understanding the underlying mechanics of what is an ATS reveals that modern systems rely heavily on these linguistic algorithms to function effectively.